base-org/node/README.md

 ### Hardware requirements

-We recommend you have this configuration to run a node:
+We recommend you have this hardware configuration to run a node:

-- 8-Core CPU
+- a modern multi-core CPU with good single-core performance
-- at least 16 GB RAM
+- at least 16 GB RAM (32 GB recommended)
-- an SSD drive with at least 2.5 TB free
+- a high performance SSD drive with at least 4 TB free (NVME recommended)

 ### Troubleshooting